TriggSumms/WinFormsC-SQLApplication-ShipmentMg/README.md

 # ...
-This is a practice application aimed at working with several older technoligies.
+Practice application aimed at working with dated C# files.
     *Using C#/.NET &....
 WINFORMs to display ....as well as programs (SQL Server Express 2017 / SQL Server Management Studio)
     * Design an application allowing:
     * Our client is looking for a WinForms application that must be written in C#.
 They are